Dermal Fillers: Care Before and After Treatment

 What Will I Experience During My Dermal Filler Treatment?

 Dermal filler treatment can last anywhere from 15 minutes to an hour depending on how many areas are being treated.
 Today’s dermal fillers often contain an anesthetic mixed into the injection to help reduce any pain.
-After your doctor injects filler, he or she will likely massage the area for a smoother result.
+After your doctor injects the filler, he or she will likely massage the area for a smoother result.

 What Can You Expect After A Dermal Filler Treatment?